cs3157/recitations/E-Memory-Pointers/memory-pointers.md

 ![hi](./MemoryLayout.png "Memory Layout Diagram")

-The stack grows downward starting from 512G while the program code, static variables, and heap variables are all at the bottom (0).
+The stack grows downward starting from 512G while the program code, static variables, and heap variables are all at the bottom (0), sitting in that order (Check the diagram above).
 This means that when functions are called, space for them is built up on the stack and then cleared as they complete.
-Imagine function calls being stacked on top of eachother (but upside down) and then being popped off last to first as they return.
+Imagine function calls being stacked on top of each other (but upside down) and then being popped off last to first as they return.
 The stack is a *temporary* storage space.

 The heap is where you dynamically allocate memory - it is a storage space that is not automatically managed like the stack.
 You use the heap if you want to manage how long something is stored in memory, which means you are responsible for clearing any space you allocate on the heap.
 You also use the heap if what you’re storing is considerably large.
 This is because there is an OS dependent limit on how much data can be stored in the stack, so the heap is a good choice if you don’t want your storage needs to saturate your stack.
+Also note that unlike the stack, the heap grows upwards (towards the stack).

 ### Variables ###